Cascais Intro > Cascais Sights > 1 Week in Cascais > Cascais Beaches > Day Trip to Cascais > Lisbon to Cascais

 What is the distance between Cascais and Estoril?

-Cascais and Estoril are only separated by 2km and the walking route follows the the pleasant coastal promenade.
-It takes less than 20 minutes to walk between the towns and the promenade passes by open air cafes, beaches and smart houses.
-It is possible to catch the train from Cascais to Estoril (€1.50 single) but for the short journey it is far more practical to take a taxi (approximately €7).
+This article will provide a comparison between the two towns, but it should be noted that they are next to each other.
+It is only a short walk (2km) from Estoril to Cascais, and the route follows the pleasant coastal promenade.
+It is possible to catch the train from Cascais to Estoril (€1.50 single) but for the short journey it is far more practical to take a taxi/Uber (approximately €7).

 Cascais or Estoril for Beaches?